Holidays, observances, and conflicts at Christmas time:

 children were born, and was originally a celebration of the first date that he

 had with his wife Deborah.
-He developed it during the 1970s while he researched
+He developed it during the 1970s while he conducted researched

-his book "Stolen Lightning" 6 which the New York Times describes as
+for his book "Stolen Lightning."
+6 The New York Times described it as

 "a work of sociology that explores the ways people used cults, astrology and